postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_apis.md

 #### Define an API

+You can outline the structure of the API and define other important elements in Postman.
+As a part of this, you can create or import a schema in an API.
+The following section describes two topics:

-You can create or import a new schema in an API.
-To create a new schema, click 'Add Schema' and select 'Create New'.
-To import an existing schema, click 'Add Schema' and select Import file'.
-Clicking 'Add a Schema' opens the schema editor with default options selected.
+* Creating a new schema

+To create a new schema, click 'Add Schema' and select **Create New**.
+The following screen opens the schema editor with default options selected:

 The default schema is 'Open API 3.0' and JSON the default language.
-After creating/importing the schema, you can edit and save the changes.
+The schema editor provides you options to beautify the content, wrap text, copy text and search.
+Once you're done creating your schema, click **Save**.

+* Importing a file

+To import an existing schema, click **Add Schema** and select Import file'.
+Navigate to the location, select the file, and click open.
+The schema opens in the editor.
+You can now edit the schema and save the changes.
 Soon after you save the changes, the 'Generate Collection' and 'View Changelog' buttons are enabled for you.

 Other schemas supported:

+* OpenAPI 3.0
 * Swagger 2.0
 * Swagger 1.0
-* RAML 1.0
 * RAML 0.8

 Languages supported: